qmk/qmk_firmware/keyboards/keychron/q2/ansi_encoder/keymaps/mkillewald/readme.md

 Please make sure to save any customizations you have made in VIA to a .json file before flashing the firmware.
 Sometimes it has been necessary to re-apply those changes in VIA after flashing the firmware.
 If that is the case, you will most likely need to manually add the custom keycodes back in.

-Optional:

 I have included an optional .json configuration file (keychron_q2_ansi_knob_configure_mkillewald.json) which can be loaded in VIA on the Configure Tab (keyboard icon) which makes the following layout changes:
     - Removes redundant lighting and NKRO keycodes from Fn1 layer (they remain on Fn2 layer)
     - Fn1+Q in Mac mode will lock and sleep display

     - Changes the two vertical keys under the knob as follows:
         - Base Layer: PGUP and PGDN
         - Fn1 Layer: Home and End (Mac mode does Cmd-left and Cmd-right)
         - Fn2 Layer: Delete and Home (Mac mode Home returns to top of page)

     - Changes the knob to function as follows:
         - Base Layer: volume up, down           Press: mute
         - Fn1 Layer:  zoom in, out              Press: return to 100% zoom
         - Fn2 Layer:  LED brighness inc, dec    Press: backlight toggle

 #### USE AT YOUR OWN RISK